dsstevens/dsstevens/README.md

-## 👋 Hi, I’m Deanna  👩‍💻
+## 👋 Hi, I’m Deanna  👩‍💻🐈‍⬛📚
-👀 I’m interested in open source projects, accessibility in tech and optimizing user experience through better software design
+👀 I’m interested in open source projects and accessibility in tech perpetually focused on human-centered design.

-💾  I’m currently a software apprentice at 7Factor software developing my skills in React, C# and writing good code TDD style.
+💾  I’m currently working freelance, focusing on e-commerce sites for small businesses and as a Business Systems Analyst with the University System of Georgia.

 🌎 I love traveling, cooking for friends, and gardening.
+Ask me about my chaos garden!